StrohmFn/A-Star-Visualization/README.md

 # A* Visualization
-This program uses the Java framework 'Processing'.
+This project uses the Java framework 'Processing'.

 It lets you create a maze and then visualizes the A* path finding algorithm.